jjlin/vaultwarden-backup/README.md

       plaintext, it definitely should not be your Bitwarden master passphrase or anything similar.

-   2. Change `RCLONE_DESTS` to your list of Rclone destinations.
-You'll have to [configure](https://rclone.org/docs/) Rclone appropriately first.
+   2. Change `RCLONE_DESTS` to your list of rclone destinations.
+You'll have to [configure](https://rclone.org/docs/) rclone appropriately first.

 3. Modify the `backup/crontab` file as needed.